undefinedlabs/scope-docs/docs/swift-installation.md

 In your test target(s), add `ScopeAgent.framework` located in `Carthage/Build/<platform>` to the `Link Binaries With Libraries` build phase.

-> Currently, the official OpenTracing library only supports installation using Cocoapods.
-If you are interested in adding custom traces with OpenTracing to your app using Carthage, please use [https://github.com/undefinedlabs/opentracing-objc](https://github.com/undefinedlabs/opentracing-objc)

 ### Instrumenting your tests